LinscStef/CKDGutMicrobiome/README.md

 # CKDGutMicrobiome
-Gut microbial ammonia metabolism contributes to the pathogenesis of chronic kidney disease
+Segatella copri and gut microbial ammonia metabolism contribute to chronic kidney disease pathogenesis

 All the data analyses and related code were conducted in R (version 4.2.2).
 All source data are provided in the manuscript.
 A demo data set of figure 2c can be found in the folder.